-- 1. Know the policy.
+- 1. Know and follow the institutional policy and procedure.
 For the faculty, it is published in the COE handbook (§ 8.03).
-For the students, the policy is reviewed with all of the incoming first-year students.
+For the students, the policy is reviewed with the incoming first-year students.
 It is also printed in the student handbook.
 Note that you are not necessarily being asked to judge the student's intentions, but rather whether or not the plagiarism policy has been violated. - 2.
-Follow the outlined procedure.
-Gather your evidence meet with the student.
-During this meeting you may want to have a neutral third party sit in on the discussion.
-If you have concluded that plagiarism has occurred, you are at liberty to exercise broad discretion in determining the penalty for the violation.
-File a written report of the incident with the Dean and send a copy of that report to the student. - 3.
 Remember you are not alone.
 Talk to your colleagues or your liaison librarian!